Programming Wireless Security through Learning-Aided Spatiotemporal Digital Coding Metamaterial Antenna: Wireless channel and BER analysis

 Until now we have shown the applicability of our proposed digitally coded MTM-LWAs for enabling DM in free space where there is only line of sight communication between the transmitter and the receiver.
 We now consider communications through a wireless channel where there could be more than one transmission path between the communication parties.
-This so called multi-path effect is caused by refraction and reflection of waves from water bodies and terrestrial objects.
+This so-called multi-path effect is caused by refraction and reflection of waves from water bodies and terrestrial objects.
 The knowledge of channel gains between the antenna elements at the transmitter and those at a receiver, known as channel state information (CSI), is commonly available at two levels of perfect instantaneous CSI and partial CSI \cite{Sina_Alireza_survey2019,Sina_MIMO}, where the former amounts to the actual realization of the channel gain at a given time, while the latter implies only the statistical distribution of the channel.
-In practice, CSI knowledge can readily be acquired in OFDM systems where certain resource elements are allotted for sending/receiving known signals termed `pilot'.
+In practice, CSI knowledge can readily be acquired in OFDM systems where certain subcarriers are allotted for sending/receiving known signals termed `pilot'.
 Having access to the received version of the pilot and the actual transmitted pilot, one can utilize methods like least squares to estimate the channel coefficients \cite{Channel_Estimation}.
 Given the CSI of the Bob's and Eve's channels, Alice can perform beamforming in order to ensure data can be reliably decoded by Bob while preventing Eve from doing so.
 Such beamforming can be efficiently performed in the proposed programmable MTM-LWAs through the use of digital codes.
-The mathematical expression for the received signal in this case, which is a function of channel gains between the antenna elements at the transmitter and those at the receiver, can be obtained in a similar fashion to \eqref{eq:RadiationPattern2D} based on the $\Xi$ function \eqref{eq:Xi_2D}, which here we denote by $\Xi(\mathbf{H},\mathbf{q}_u)$ to emphasize its dependence on the channel gains $\mathbf{H}$ (see Supplementary Note $4$).
+The mathematical expression for the received signal in this case, which is a function of channel gains between the antenna elements at the transmitter and those at the receiver, can be obtained in a similar fashion to Equation \eqref{eq:RadiationPattern2D} based on the $\Xi$ function in Equation \eqref{eq:Xi_2D}, which here we denote by $\Xi(\mathbf{H},\mathbf{q}_u)$ to emphasize its dependence on the channel gains $\mathbf{H}$ (see Section S$4$ of the Supporting Information).

 As already alluded to, the digital codes in this case are found based on the criteria of reliability for Bob and security against Eve.
-As shown in Supplementary Note $4$, the optimization problem can be formulated as follows
+As shown in Section S$4$ of the Supporting Information, the optimization problem can be formulated as follows